microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     b.
 Subscription: **Choose your subscription**

     c.
-Resource group: Select **Use existing**, click the drop-down menu, and select **WGVNetRG1**
+Resource group: Select **Use existing**, choose the drop-down menu, and select **WGVNetRG1**

     d.
 Location: **South Central**

-        When the dialog looks like the following screenshot, click Create.
+        When the dialog looks like the following screenshot, select Create.

     ![This represents completed fields when initially creating a route table.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image36.jpeg "Create route table")

-4. After a few seconds, if the new route table does not show in the portal, click **Refresh**.
+4. After a few seconds, if the new route table does not show in the portal, select **Refresh**.

     ![The Refresh button is selected on the Route tables blade top menu bar.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image37.png "Route tables blade ")